The Town of Redwater provides natural gas, water, sewer, garbage and recycling services to our customers.

 You may also set up your account or pay through credit card by contacting Sturgeon County at 780-939-8254.

 The bulk water fill station in Redwater is located north of 48 Avenue on 44 Street, just north of the condo development.
-You receive approximately 1,000 litres (220 imperial gallons) = 1.0 cubic metre of water for $3.60.

 The Office of the Utilities Consumer Advocate (UCA) represents the interests of electricity and natural gas consumers (residential, small business, farm) in Alberta.
 The UCA team works to ensure consumers have the information, representation and protection they need to help them make informed choices in Alberta's deregulated electricity and natural gas markets.